 Norfolk Heritage Open Days is part of a national festival of history and culture.
 It gives everyone free access to experiences and events where you can visit heritage sites, discover hidden gems not normally open to the public, and learn more about the culture and history in our communities.

-For the 2022 Norfolk Heritage Open Days festival the theme is “Astounding Inventions.”
-There will be some activities celebrating England’s rich history of invention, industry, and innovation in addition to the typical Heritage Open Days events.
+For the 2023 Norfolk Heritage Open Days festival the theme is “Creativity Unwrapped.”
+There will be some activities celebrating England’s colourful history of creativity in addition to the typical Heritage Open Days events.

 Is Norfolk Heritage Open Days good for kids?